What is pneumonia?

 The commonest causes of pneumonia are:

-- The bacteria Streptococcus pneumoniae (also called the pneumococcus), responsible for 50% of cases perhaps.
-This bacteria lives in the back of the throat in many people, especially young children, and from there very rarely gets into the lungs and causes an acute pneumonia which can be severe.
-Fortunately, this bug is readily killed by penicillin and other antibiotics.
+- The bacteria Streptococcus pneumoniae (also called the pneumococcus), perhaps responsible for 50% of cases.
+This bacteria lives in the back of the throat in many people, especially young children, and from there on rare occasions get into the lungs and causes an acute pneumonia which can be severe.
+Fortunately, this bug is generally readily killed by penicillin and other antibiotics.
 It often causes pleurisy.

 - Mycoplasma pneumoniae and Chlamydia pneumoniae, which are causes of generally a milder pneumonia accounting for maybe 25% of cases in total.
-These bacteria are spread by inhaling droplets from people with acute infections.
+These bacteria are spread by inhaling droplets produced by coughing from people already infected with one of these bacteria.
 They do not respond to penicillin-type antibiotics, but are killed by macrolides, such as clarithromycin, and by tetracyclines.

 - Viruses such as influenza.
-Viruses, like Mycoplasma and Chlamydia, and COVID-19 transfer between people by droplet spread (ie. after someone sneezes).
+Viruses, like Mycoplasma and Chlamydia, transfer between people by droplet spread (ie. after someone sneezes).
 They can cause pneumonia by themselves (termed a primary viral pneumonia) or allow a bacteria such as pneumococcus to reach the alveoli and cause a secondary bacterial pneumonia.
-COVID-19 causes a particularly severe pneumonia, especially in the elderly or people with weakened immune systems.
+In 2020 and 2021, COVID-19 used to cause a particularly severe pneumonia but, now everyone has either been vaccinated against COVID or had COVID (or both), it is rare for COVID to cause pneumonia.

 If someone has a weakened immune system due to drug treatment for cancers or organ transplantation, then there are a large number of other bugs that can cause pneumonia, the most important of which are the fungi Aspergillus and Pneumocystis, or a virus called cytomegalovirus.
-In addition, there are a very large number of rare causes of pneumonia both in normal and immunocompromised patients.
+In addition, there are a very large number of rare infections that can cause pneumonia both in normal and immunocompromised patients.

 Can pneumonia be treated?

 Yes, with antibiotics to kill the bug and by giving the patient additional oxygen to boost the oxygen level in the blood.
 Most bacteria are killed readily by antibiotic treatments, although antibiotic resistance can be a problem on occasions.
 Some viruses and fungi are actually quite hard to kill with antibiotics, but these infections are rare unless someone has a weakened immune system.
-Pneumonia occasionally can lead to infection of the surface of the lung, called empyema, and this may need insertion of a tube to drain the infected fluid or even surgery.
-COVID-19 causes the immune system to over-react to the presence of the virus leading to more lung inflammation than is needed to kill the virus; it is treated with drugs that reduce the inflammatory response to the viral infection including dexamethasone, a steroid.
+Pneumonia occasionally can lead to infection of the surface of the lung between the lungs and ribs, and this is called an empyema.
+Treating an empyema may need insertion of a tube or even surgery to drain the infected fluid, along with a more prolonged course of antibiotics (up to 6 weeks).

 Living with pneumonia

-At present, the recommendation is that the elderly (over 65 years) and people with chronic diseases affecting the chest, kidneys, liver or brain should be vaccinated against the pneumococcus with the Pneumovax vaccine as they have an increased risk of pneumonia.
+At present, the recommendation is that the elderly (over 65 years) and people with chronic diseases affecting the chest, kidneys, liver or brain should be vaccinated with one of the pneumococcal vaccines as they have an increased risk of pneumonia.
+They also need annual vaccinations against influenza, and those aged 75 to 80 years are eligible for a vaccine that prevents infections with another respiratory virus that is similar to flu called RSV.
 Smoking also increases the risk of developing pneumonia, and if someone has had one episode of pneumonia, they should stop smoking to help prevent another.
 Children in the UK are now automatically vaccinated as infants against infections with the pneumococcus with the Prevenar vaccine.
-All adults should get the COVID-19 vaccine.

 Ongoing research into pneumonia